 EXPLORE Melbourne places with historic and contemporary connections to geography, prehistory, palaeontology, cosmology, physics, geometry, gravity, geology, archaeology and sustainability, bio-mimicry, architecture, chemistry, mathematics and biology.

-PARTICIPATE in an entertaining and informative walking tour of historic and current infrastructure, places and buildings that underlie the city centre.
+PARTICIPATE in an entertaining and informative study of the science behind historic and current infrastructure, places and buildings in the city centre.

 LEARN about the numbers, design and geography that have helped to inform the evolving technology of the CBD grid.

 TRAVEL through Australia’s biggest concentration of lanes and arcades as well as new and old buildings using historic maps and images.

 TOURS can be any length but are normally up to two hours for students and 2.5 hours for other groups.
-They commence from Melbourne Visitors Centre, Federation Square www.fedsquare.com See also our Innovation Tour.
+They usually commence from Federation Square www.fedsquare.com See also our Innovation Tour.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS